MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-copilot-email-assist.md

 > [!IMPORTANT]
 >
 >- This is an early access feature.
 You can [opt in](/power-platform/admin/opt-in-early-access-updates) to use it for testing and adoption in your environments.
->- The Copilot in the email rich text editor feature is in early access for new organizations who are opting in to the feature.
-Existing organizations who are already using the feature can continue to use it.
+>- This feature is in early access only for new organizations.
+Existing organizations that are already using the feature can continue to use it, even if they haven't opted in for early access.
->- This feature is available for Dynamics 365 Sales, including custom apps based on Dynamics 365 Sales that have lead and opportunity entities added to the site map.
+>- This feature is available for Dynamics 365 Sales, including custom sales apps that have lead and opportunity entities added to the site map.
 >- By using Copilot features powered by Azure OpenAI, you agree that data may be stored and/or processed outside of your geographic region, compliance boundary, or national cloud instance.
 Learn more: [Data, privacy, and security for Azure OpenAI Service](/legal/cognitive-services/openai/data-privacy#preventing-abuse-and-harmful-content-generation)

 ## Prerequisites